jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 Here:

 - reply_to_video is the operation name.
 Lines describing the operation of *reply to a video* has 4 fields (separated by spaces): operation name, id of this comment, user name of the author who is making this replying comment (to the video), and the content of the replying comment.
-- Ugw2rL586Lv-OZNS6E94AaABAH is the id of this current comment
+- Ugw2rL586Lv-OZNS6E94AaABAH is the id of this current comment.
 - user2 is the user name of this author who is now making the comment, and there is always an @ symbol in front of the user name.
 - "Friends marks my childhood." is the content of the comment.